Glasgow-College-UESTC/ip-lectures/2023 lecture 0.md

 ---

-# The Art of Problem Solving
+# The Art of Problem-Solving

 - Coming with a step-by-step plan
 - We call the plan an *algorithm*